awsdocs/aws-cdk-guide/v2/hello_world.md

 The standard AWS CDK development workflow consists of the following steps:

-1. **Create your AWS CDK app** – Here, you will use a template provided by the AWS CDK CLI\.
+1. **Create your AWS CDK app** – Here, you will use a template provided by the CDK CLI\.

 1. **Define your stacks and resources** – Use constructs to define your stacks and AWS resources within your app\.

 1. **Build your app** – This step is optional\.
-The AWS CDK CLI automatically performs this step if necessary\.
+The CDK CLI automatically performs this step if necessary\.
 Performing this step is recommended to identify syntax and type errors\.

 1. **Synthesize your stacks** – This step creates an AWS CloudFormation template for each stack in your app\.
 This step is useful to identify logical errors in your defined AWS resources\.